-Management's Discussion and Analysis For the Year Ended December 31, 2023
+Management's Discussion and Analysis For the Year Ended December 31, 2024

 Debt Administration.
-At the end of the current year, the District had total long-term debt of \$ 237,490.
-The District's long-term debt included total OPEB liability and compensated absences.
+At the end of the current year, the District had total long-term debt of \$ 3,589,180.
+The District's long-term debt included total OPEB liability, compensated absences, and the note payable related to the Serendipity RV park.